marmelab/FakeRest/README.md

           { id: 2, author_id: 1, title: 'Pride and Prejudice' }
         ]

-    The `filter` param must be an serialized object litteral describing the criteria to apply to the search query.
+    The `filter` param must be a serialized object litteral describing the criteria to apply to the search query.

         GET /books?filter={author_id:1} // return books where author_id is equal to 1